 Doctors give a prognosis which is an estimate based on their education and experience of what is likely to happen, but not what can happen.
 You are your child's best advocate.
-Doctors will listen to you slightly more willingly if your thoughts are backed by research or other medical authorities such as specialists.
+Doctors are more willing to listen if your thoughts are backed by research or other medical authorities such as specialists.
 They are more likely to listen if you are logical, well informed, persistent, and determined.
 You should also be eager to listen to and learn from your doctor.
 You are a team, partner with them.